Manir-devs/YTD/README.md

 # YTD
 YouTube Video Downloader For Linux.
-Download YouTube video for free, easily.
+[FULL GUI SUPPORT] Download YouTube video for free, easily.

 For Linux,
 step 1: Open terminal and paste this: